 Breaking news!!!
-The same way that having a black president has not cured racism, or having a woman campaign for presidency has not touched the heart of sexism, is the same way that a man wearing a skirt will do nothing to change gender stereotypes.
-Let me ask you a question; Have the so called “feminists” who go out for parades, topless, bare chested women and men chanting “we want equality” added the tiniest amount of equality to wage rate, wealth distribution, or gender balance in the political system?
+The same way that having a black president has not cured racism, or having a woman campaign for presidency has not touched the heart of sexism, is the way that a man wearing a skirt will do nothing to change gender stereotypes.
+Let me ask you a question; Have the so called “feminists” who go out for parades, topless, bare chested women and men chanting “we want equality” added the tiniest amount of equality to wage rate, wealth redistribution, or gender balance in the political system?
 Has it reduced the rate of cat-calling young girls in the streets or balanced the ratio of women to men who take responsibilities to be single parents?
+Sometimes, these actions make effects but other times they don't affect the reality of women.

 During one of the Republican presidential debates when the candidates were asked that whose picture they think is appropriate for the $10 or $20 bill, Carly Fiorina gave an outstanding reply amidst the men who were suggesting names.
 She said;